yext/search-core/docs/answers-core.locationbias.displayname.md

 ## LocationBias.displayName property

-The name of the location
+The name of the location.

 <b>Signature:</b>